MicheleDamian/prostate-gleason-dataset/README.md

 ---

-For convinience, a collection of pre-trained models is provided.
-All models were trained using the following setu-up:
+For convinience, a collection of PyTorch pre-trained models is provided:

-* 1cycle scheduler with max LR selected with LR-range finder;
-* Batch

 | Model | Accuracy | Training Time x Epoch (s)<sup>✦</sup> |